 Two episodes of Sliders deal with organ replacement.
 In one, any person under 30 is required to be an organ donor, even if said organ is vital.
 When someone rich and/or important needs a new heart, the computer randomly selects a healthy 20-something with a good heart and activates his implant.
 The implant acts as a tracking device for special squads.
 Another episode has rich or important people being cloned and kept in a vegetative state in order to have perfectly-compatible organs.
 The problems arise when "our" Quinn is thought to be an escaped clone for this world's Quinn, who had just lost his eyes.

-Hannibal, which is based on a series of novel involving a cannibal doctor, takes the concept and runs with it, by having villian of the week turning human into anything - furniture, fertilizer, artworks, instrument string...
+Hannibal, which is based on a series of novels involving a cannibal doctor, takes the concept and runs with it, by having the villains-of-the-week turning humans into anything - furniture, fertilizer, artworks, instrument string...

 Child Ballad #10, "Twa Sisters": the body parts of the drowned girl are fashioned into a musical instrument, either a harp or a fiddle.
 The song is covered by Loreena McKennitt in "Bonny Swan".